 Electric underfloor heating

 Is electric underfloor heating right for your home?
-Read on to find out how it works and how much it costs to install.
+Read on to find out how it works, how it's installed and how much it costs to buy and run.

 Because electric systems are generally quite thin and simple to fit, they can be easier and less hassle to install in an existing room than a wet heating system, which requires some space for pipework and could involve the floor being raised.